dragan-ivanovic/logish/README.md

 never changes.
 And it also differs from a `final` variable, because its value is initially unknown and may become known only in the process of executing a logic goal.
-In logic programming, and therefore in _Logish_, the computation if effectively a search for values of the variables that satisfy the **goal**.
+In logic programming, and therefore in _Logish_, the computation is effectively a search for values of the variables that satisfy the **goal**.

 As an example, a query: